carl-mundy/EAZYPysy/README.md

-mysurvey.NOBJ             # The number of objects used mysurvey.NFILT            # Number of filters given to EAZY mysurvey.NTEMP            # Number of templates in the fitting set
+mysurvey.NOBJ             # The number of objects used mysurvey.NFILT            # Number of filters given to EAZY mysurvey.NTEMP            # Number of templates in the fitting set mysurvey.zout             # astropy.table Table with the .zout file contents
 ```

 ## Computing the P(Z)